 The non-case-sensitive "release" property in the RPM header contains one of the following: alpha, beta, rc, pre, prerelease, snapshot

 Asset Name Matcher

-The specified expression is evaluated against asset names.
-If there is a single match, the associated component and all of its contained assets (even those that did not match) are deleted.
+The specified RegEx will be evaluated against asset names.
+If there is a match, Nexus Repository deletes the associated component and all of its contained assets.

 The expressions are not Perl (PCRE) or Java util.regex.Pattern compatible regular expressions and use a limited set of operators.